SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_05 - Lambda Expressions. Tuples/README.md

     print $ isArithmentic [3, 5, 7, 9, 11] == True
     print $ isArithmentic [3, 5, 8, 9, 11] == False

+Hint:

+    You may find the operator "!!" useful :).

 # Task 3
 Define a function that returns the sum of the special numbers in the interval [a, b] (a <= b).
 A number is special if it contains 6 and can be expressed as 4k + 1, where k is a whole number.